 Medications Causing Hair Loss

-Medicines are designed to treat a variety of health conditions, but they can sometimes cause unwanted side effects.
+Using medications to treat illnesses and different kind of health situations are not always have a good effects on human body but also they may have bad effects on our health.
 Some medicines cause excessive hair growth, changes in hair color and texture, or hair loss.
 Hair loss caused by medications can have an important effect on self-confidence like any other type of hair loss.
 However, if you stop taking the medicine, hair loss as a negative effect disappears in most cases.

 How Medications Impact Hair Loss?

 Medications interfere with the normal cycle of hair follicles, causing hair loss.
 Hair grows through the anagen phase, which lasts for 2 to 6 years.
 Hair rests in the telogen phase, which lasts about three months.
 At the end of the telogen phase, hair starts shedding and it is replaced by new hair.

 Medications can cause two types of hair loss as telogen effluvium and anagen effluvium.